ChrisLaRocque/astrofolio/src/content/projects/generative-open-graph-images.md

 The main 2 difficulties I faced were issues importing font files (my own fault) and getting used to Satori's syntax (also technically my fault).
 ### Font files

 I had no issues getting things running locally, but when I pushed live I got a warning letting me know the font files couldn't be found.
 Some googling revealed that Netlify has a built in configuration option `included_files` that somehow I got into my head was only for specific file types.
-I posted a question in our Slack, was thankfully told I was wrong, and was on my way with fonts properly imported.
+I posted my confusion in our Slack, and was promptly + politely corrected by [Marcus Weiner](https://github.com/mraerino), Sr. Staff Software Engineer at Netlify.
+Now fonts load!

 ### Satori syntax